ftzm/TaskLand/README.md

 At this point you can run the application using the absolute path, but it is recommended to set up an alias.
 Something short like `t` make running the application very convenient.

-Setting up an alias in Bash:
+#### Setting up an alias in Bash:

-1. Add the following line anywhere in your .bashrc:
+- Add the following line anywhere in your .bashrc:
 ```bash
 alias t="/path/to/your/taskland.py"
 ```
-2. Reload your .bashrc by running the following command:
+- Reload your .bashrc by running the following command:
 ```bash
 . ~/.bashrc
 ```
-Setting up an alias in Zsh:
+#### Setting up an alias in Zsh:

-1. Add the following line anywhere in your .zshrc
+- Add the following line anywhere in your .zshrc
 ```bash
 alias t=/path/to/your/taskland.py
 ```
-2. Reload your .zshrc by running the following command:
+- Reload your .zshrc by running the following command:
 ```bash
 . ~/.zshrc
 ```
+#### Setting up Autosuggestion in Zsh
 TaskLand also includes an autocompletion script for Zsh.
 This will suggest commands as well as projects and contexts already used in the list.
 To install:

-1. Copy taskland_completion_zsh.sh to /home/youruser/.zsh/completions
+- Copy taskland_completion_zsh.sh to /home/youruser/.zsh/completions
-2. Rename the file to _taskland
+- Rename the file to _taskland
-3. edit _taskland such that the path in the second line points to your taskland.py
+- edit _taskland such that the path in the second line points to your taskland.py
-4. add the following lines to your .zshrc:
+- add the following lines to your .zshrc:
 ```bash
 fpath = (~/.zsh/completions $fpath) # only add this is not already present
 compdef _taskland /path/to/your/taskland.py:taskland
 ```
-5. run the following line:
+- run the following line:
 ```bash
 . ~/.zshrc; autoload -U compinit && compinit; rehash
 ```